 Any full- or part-time student at Ocean County College whose cumulative GPA is at least 2.00 is eligible for membership in a chartered club or organization.
-Active membership status shall be designated to those members whose cumulative grade point average does not fall shall be designated by club executive boards to those individuals whose cumulative grade point average falls below a 2.00.
+Active membership status shall be designated to those members whose cumulative grade point average does not fall below 2.00.
+Inactive status shall be designated by club executive boards to those individuals whose cumulative grade point average falls below a 2.00.
+Exceptions to this guideline need to be discussed with the Student Life Office in advance of each semester.